Astros vs. White Sox Player Props Betting Odds

 Alvarez Stats

-- Alvarez has 33 hits with seven doubles, nine home runs, 17 walks and 35 RBI.
+- Alvarez has seven doubles, nine home runs, 17 walks and 35 RBI (34 total hits).

-- Alvarez has hit safely in nine games in a row.
-During his last 10 games he is hitting .306 with three doubles, three home runs, four walks and eight RBI.
+- Alvarez has picked up at least one hit in 10 straight games.
+In his last 10 outings he is batting .316 with three doubles, three home runs, three walks and eight RBI.

 Alvarez Recent Games